-Aspire, from the Latin word ‘aspiro’, loosely translates as ‘to breathe for a purpose’.
-I must confess that find it rather perplexing how many of us involuntarily, and somewhat mechanically, follow the beaten path to success, but very rarely stop and listen to our heart’s calling.
-I consider myself fortunate to have found my ‘aspiro’ – an unflinching purpose that I hope to dedicate my life to – and today I want to share my story.
+Aspire, from the Latin word aspiro, loosely translates as “to breathe for a purpose.”
+I must confess that I find it perplexing how many of us involuntarily, and somewhat mechanically, follow the beaten path to success, but rarely stop and listen to our heart’s calling.
+I consider myself fortunate to have found my aspiro – an unflinching purpose that I hope to dedicate my life to.

-As part of my role as Miss India Botswana 2014, I was given the opportunity to visit Gamodubu – an impoverished village situated on the outskirts of Gaborone, Botswana.
-Little did I know that this casual visit would metamorphose into one of most defining moments of my life; one that would enkindle my inner calling.
+As part of my role as Miss India Botswana 2014, I was given the opportunity to visit Gamodubu – an impoverished village on the outskirts of Gaborone.
+Little did I know that this visit would metamorphose into one of most defining moments of my life and kindle my inner calling.

-Mother Teresa’s maxim, “I alone cannot change the world, but I can cast a stone across the waters to create many ripples” has found a profound place in my heart.
-In my own effort to ‘cast a stone’, I founded Ray of Hope Project with the mission to educate and empower underprivileged children at Gamodubu village.
-As part of the initiative, our team of dedicated high school and college students has initiated a weekly educational program at Gamobodu where we over 50 tutor orphans, rape survivors and HIV/AIDs afflicted children in English, Maths and Life Orientation.
+Mother Teresa’s maxim “I alone cannot change the world, but I can cast a stone across the waters to create many ripples” has found a profound place in my heart.
+In my own effort to “cast a stone,” I founded Ray of Hope Project with its mission to educate and empower underprivileged children at Gamodubu.
+As part of this project, our team of dedicated high school and college students has initiated a weekly educational program where we tutor orphans, rape survivors, and HIV/AIDS afflicted children in English, math, and life skills.

-It has been two years since Ray of Hope’s dawn - as I look back on my journey thus far, I am reminded of a few instances which reinforced my passion for service; like the time when I was informed that the efforts of our team at Gamodubu had resulted in 13 students, some of whom were previously on the verge of dropping out of school, attaining A’s in their final exams – a first for the village.
-Or the moment when I gifted a little boy his first pair of shoes for Christmas and he uninhibitedly flung his arms around me and told me that I was his best friend.
-Or when a 2-year-old orphan, and my favourite child at Gamodubu, called me Mama for the first time.
-These seemingly trivial incidents have made realize that, while I may have made a small difference in these children’s lives, they have most definitely left an indelible mark on me.
+It has been two years since Ray of Hope’s founding.
+As I look back on my journey, I am reminded of instances that reinforced my passion for service, like when I was told that our efforts had resulted in 13 students, some of whom were previously on the verge of dropping out of school, attained A’s in their final exams.
+Or when I gave a little boy his first pair of shoes for Christmas and he uninhibitedly flung his arms around me and told me that I was his best friend.
+Or when a 2-year-old orphan (my favorite child at Gamodubu) called me “Mama.”
+These moments have made me realize that, while I may have made a small difference in these children’s lives, they have most definitely left an indelible mark on me.

 This is the purpose I breathe for – aspiro.